ritza-co/internal-articles/css framework vs.md

 *Tailwind CSS* employs a different methodology that places best-practices on the back-burner in favour of flexible UI designing.

-Consider *Bulma* if you want to build responsive sites with a gentle learning curve.
+Consider *Bulma* if you want to use CSS components to build responsive sites with a gentle learning curve.

-Consider *Tailwind CSS* for an un-opinionated approach to design using a fairly new framework and method.
+Consider *Tailwind CSS* for an un-opinionated approach to design using a fairly new framework and method utilizing micro classes in your markup.

 ## Sass vs. Tailwind CSS
 *Sass* generates CSS for you using it's own scripted language.
 Sass aims at being a concise way of writing CSS.

-With *Tailwind* you are not likely to write any CSS and but rather abbreviated classes such as `flex`, `m-4` and `bg-red-100` etc. on your markup file.
+With *Tailwind* you are not likely to write any CSS and but rather abbreviated classes such as `flex`, `m-4` and `bg-red-100` etc. in your markup file.

 Consider *Sass* if you would like to write much of the CSS yourself only with a more stable syntax.

-Consider *Tailwind CSS* if you want to quickly create designs using micro classes that would all be contained within your markup.
+Consider *Tailwind CSS* if you want to quickly create designs using micro classes.
 Keep in mind this may be unreadable for non-Tailwind users.

 ## Bootstrap vs. Material UI
 *Bootstrap* is a beginner friendly framework that comes with pre-packaged UI components and JavaScript plugins that will do most of the heavy lifting when designing and building a website.